julianaito/nokryptia/README.md

     $ make
     $ sudo make install

-Note to *BSD users: you may want to set the `PREFIX` environment variable to point to `/usr/local` instead.
+Note to \*BSD users: you may want to set the `PREFIX` environment variable to point to `/usr/local` instead.

-## Quickstart:
+## Quickstart

+By default nokryptia takes a MP3 file as an argument and outputs a LSE file in the current directory.
+Here is a simple example:

     $ cd /where/my/nokia5510/is/mounted
     $ nokryptia ~/music/my.mp3